2298-Software/Mambo/README.md

 ## Get started

-### Compiling Turbine
+### Compiling MamboFlow

-You can build the Turbine application from the top-level directory of the source code by running the Maven command:
+You can build the MamboFlow application from the top-level directory of the source code by running the Maven command:

     mvn clean package

-This will create `turbine-0.1.0.jar` in the target directory.
+This will create `mamboflow-0.1.0.jar` in the target directory.

 ### Finding examples